 There are works by Pablo Picasso, Rembrandt and I’m pretty sure one of the photographs on display is of Salvador Dali and his cat.
 There are pieces from ancient Africa and Japan as well as more modern pieces such as the famous ‘Chat Noir’ poster from Paris, magazine covers and prints.

-Below: a waving lucky cat pinball machine!
+Below left: a waving lucky cat pinball machine!

 Some of the images (like the Cosmo cover above) are a little questionable.
 The one below gave me a very ‘wtf” moment as well!